alexanderkiel/cql-profiles/README.md

 "MedicationAdministration","null",9
 ```

-In that data you will see each profile used in each resource type listed in the measure.
+In that data you will see each profile with its absolute frequency used in each resource type listed in the measure.
+The special string `null` will be used for resources having no profile.

 You can find the measure in [profiles.yml](profiles.yml), a slimmed-down version of a real [Measure](http://www.hl7.org/fhir/measure.html) resource and the CQL library in [profiles.cql](profiles.cql).
 For more information, please read [Evaluate a CQL Measure using the Command Line and Blazectl](https://github.com/samply/blaze/blob/master/docs/cql-queries/blazectl.md) in the [Blaze](https://github.com/samply/blaze) documentation.